rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 \mathbf{v}_\phi = \frac{d\mathbf{z}_\phi}{d\phi} = \cos(\phi)\epsilon - \sin(\phi)\mathbf{x}
 $$

+Starting from a clean image, the diffusion process
+At the start of the diffusion process, the latent representation is heavily influenced by noise.
+In this stage the velocity vector $\mathbf{v}_\phi$ is primarily composed of noise ($\epsilon$), making it perpendicular to the image vector $\mathbf{x}$.
+This perpendicular relationship indicates that the velocity is introducing noise into the latent space, moving away from the clear image representation.

 This velocity represents the direction of change in the noisy image as we move through the diffusion process.
 The model predicts this velocity instead of the noise:

 $$